-You'd think that choosing the best rabbit brush would be a piece of cake, after all, how many brushes for our floppy eared friends could there possibly be?
+You'd think that choosing one of the best rabbit brushes would be a piece of cake, after all, how many brushes for our floppy eared friends could there possibly be?
 Well, as it turns out, quite a few, which can make selecting the right one more than a little challenging.
 Thankfully, just like shopping for the best rabbit hutch, a little bit of background knowledge goes a long way when it comes to picking a brush for you bunny.

 Rabbit grooming is incredibly important and while our bunny buddies are very clean little creatures who will spend a good portion of their day tending to their appearance, their fur can easily become matted, so they really do need human help when it comes to keeping their coat looking its best.
 Excessive grooming can also cause digestive issues (there's a lot of hair being swallowed!), so regular brushing can help minimize tummy troubles.

 When it comes to rabbit shedding, expect this to happen every three months.
 Shedding can be light or heavy depending on the time of year, but brushing will greatly help to lessen the amount of fur you find on your floors - which is a huge plus if you tend to keep your floppy eared friend indoors and find yourself having to vacuum constantly.
 Regular brushing also helps to stimulate the natural oils in your rabbit's skin, which keeps their coat looking shiny.